crewdevio/Piwo/README.md

 protocol in the url, is faster because piwo will do a direct request with the procotol and will not check the https procotol.

-If the url is a localhost, then will only use HTTP.
+If the url is a localhost, then will first try with HTTP.